About Shadow Mountain

 An Experimental Artmaking Framework

-This work results in a range of artifacts including maps, sculptural works, wireless networks, video installations, and sound works that reveal both the capabilities and limitations of these technologies.
-We also extend the practice through the Shadow Mountain Hiking Club, bringing audiences to traverse these environments and inviting them to experience, observe, and interpret these systems firsthand.
+This site interpretationwork results in a range of artifacts including maps, sculptural works, wireless networks, video installations, and sound artworks.
+We also extend these practices through the Shadow Mountain Hiking Club, bringing audiences to these sites to experience, observe, and interpret these systems firsthand.

 Technology in Artmaking